instayu/html-5-calander/Best-Practices-for-Writing-Code.md

+### Security First

+Any input that you take from the user and inject back into the page needs to be escaped or placed into the DOM as *text* and *not HTML*.

 ### Diff Before Every Commit

 Get into the habit of running `git diff` or `git diff --cached` before every commit.